jpie726/hacking_fear_book/README.md

 Try googling "Matt Lea Wall Street Journal" or "Tech Crunch Disrupt Hackathon Winner 2012 Livebolt".

+My occupation is relivant to gymnastics because through out this book I will use my analytical computer/debugging skills to show you new tricks and tips not widly used in coaching to help you help your atheltes through their fear issues.

 ####Just a camp coach:

 //Gives me the opportunity to work with 100s of kids